EdwinVW/dapr-workshop/Assignment03/README.md

 ## DIY instructions

-First open the `src` folder in this repo in VS Code.
+First open the `dotnet` or `java` folder in this repo in VS Code.
 Then open the [Dapr documentation for publish / subscribe](https://github.com/dapr/docs) and start hacking away.
 Make sure you use the RabbitMQ pub/sub component and spin up a RabbitMQ container to act as message broker.

 ## Step by step instructions

-To get step-by-step instructions to achieve the goals, open the [step-by-step instructions](step-by-step.md).
+To get step-by-step instructions to achieve the goals, open the step-by-step instructions [for .NET](step-by-step.md) or [for Java](step-by-step-java.md).

 ## Next assignment